gargshashwat987/SECURITY_MANAGER/README.md

 5. Optionally, create an executable (.exe) file for your program.

 # Python Program:
+1. Develop a Python program named security_manager.py
+2. Implement the following features in your program.
 a.
-Develop a Python program named security_manager.py
+Blocking USB Ports and Disabling Bluetooth.
 b.
-Implement the following features in your program.
-i.
-Blocking USB Ports and Disabling Bluetooth. ii.
-Disabling Command Prompt. iii.
+Disabling Command Prompt.
+c.
 Blocking Website Access